BrainSlugs83/PowerShellClient/README.md

 ### Simple Command Invocation

-With the client object you can execute PowerShell scripts easily:
+With a connected and configured client object, you can execute PowerShell scripts easily:
 ```csharp
 client.InvokeScript("Write-Host 'Hello, World' -ForegroundColor Yellow -NoNewLine");
 ```